michelle5434123/React_AIChef-Recipe-Recommender_250827/README.md

  │   └─ Clauderecipe.jsx
  ├─ image/
  │   └─ chefIcon.png
-.env.sample
+.env(create your own with your AI API)
 ```

 ## Notes
-- ⚠️ Security Warning: This app currently calls the Anthropic API directly from the browser using
-`VITE_ANTHROPIC_API_KEY`.
-This means your API key will be exposed to users if deployed online.
-For production, you must build a backend (Node/Express or serverless) to keep your key safe.
-- `.env` should never be committed.
-Use `.env.sample` instead.
+- ⚠️ This project uses an environment variable to store your Anthropic API key.
+After cloning the repo, you must create a new `.env` file in the root directory with the contents of `VITE_ANTHROPIC_API_KEY=your_api_key_here` and replace the placeholder with your real API key
+- For development, Vite automatically loads variables starting with `VITE_`.
 - To deploy securely:
   - Build a backend endpoint (`/api/recipes`) that holds the key.
   - Frontend fetches from backend instead of sending requests directly.